dundalek/closh/README.md

 - Bash has obscure syntax for non-trivial operations and lots of WTF moments.
 - It treats everything as text while we mostly need to manipulate structured information.
 - It is a large codebase which makes it difficult to hack on it and try innovative ideas.
 Which is one of the reasons why the shell did not improve much in recent decades.
+- Traditional shells are limited in terms of presentation and discoverability, what if we could bring back richer environment as imagined by lisp machines?

 Why shell based on Clojure(Script)?
 - Clojure's has a simple syntax and well-thought design which makes it pleasurable to work with.